-The behavior of the total energy, Fig. 4(a), is featureless through the sweep upward in $\Delta$ .
-However, abrupt evolution of the individual components of the energy, Figs. 4(b)-4(d), accompanies the transitions in the susceptibilities.
-The energy associated with V decreases sharply upon exiting the SDW phase where adjacent sites are occupied, while the energy associated with U jumps upward with the development of double occupancy.
-The kinetic energy is relatively benign, but, like $\chi{BOW}$ , reaches maxima along the SDW-CDW transition line.
-Evidently, the near balance between the insulating
+The behavior of the total energy, Fig. 3(a), is feature-less through the sweep upwards in Δ .
+However, abrupt evolution of the individual components of the energy, Fig. 3(b,c,d), accompanies the transitions in the susceptibilities.
+The energy associated with V decreases sharply upon exiting the SDW phase where adjacent sites are occupied, whilst the energy associated with U jumps upward with the development of double occupancy.
+The kinetic energy is relatively benign, but, like $\chi{\rm bow}$, reaches maxima along the SDW-CDW transition line.
+Evidently, the near balance between the insulating tendencies of U and V allows greater fluctuation in the electron positions.